xjrueda/fixprime/README.md

 ###Currently available features in test:
  - Full customization of the specification of all fix protocol versions.
  - Message parser.
- - Message serializator.
+ - Message serializer.
  - Unlimited Nesting of repeating groups.

 ###Complete set of features planned in the project scope:
   - Full protocols customization.
   - Message parser.
-  - Message serializator.
+  - Message serializer.
   - Customization of callback for Fix protocol events.
   - Automatic message sequencing.
   - Automatic session layer interaction.